rlankhorst/zip-recipes/src/PREMIUM_README.md

 2nd attempt at fixing an issue 4.5.2.8 was causing with the plugin updating.

 = 4.5.2.11 =
-Added Serbian, Spanish, French, Brazilian Portuguese.
+Added Serbian, Spanish, French, Brazilian Portuguese, and Polish.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==